 We recommend you contact one of our India pet shipping experts before you book your pet’s flight to India so that we can advise on flights that are suitable for live animals.

 In order for your cat or dog to travel to and be accepted into India, you will require a DEFRA (Department for Environment, Food and Rural Affairs) Export Health Certificate.
 This certificate provides confirmation that your pet meets the importing countries entry requirements.
-You can find out more about this document here.

 Cats and dogs entering India with their owners require a ‘No Objection Certificate’ (NOC) which is a permit issued in India by the Department of Animal Husbandry, Dairying and Fisheries.
 This will be one of the processes that requires some pre-planning as it will need to be arranged prior to travelling.